Four means death

 Verity:

-The number 9 in Japanese is ku which has the same pronunciation as 'pain' and 'agony', so 49 would be shiku, which means a painful death.
-However, most Japanese numbers have two or more pronunciations, known as on and kun.
+However, most Japanese characters have two or more pronunciations depending on context, known as on and kun.
 The on pronunciation for 4 is shi and the kun pronunciation is yon, sometimes shortened to yo.
 Similarly 9 can be pronounced ku or a longer kyuu.
-As a number, 49 is pronounced yonjukyuu (ju changes 4 to 40).
+As a number, 49 is actually pronounced yon-ju-kyuu (ju changes 4 to 40).

 Both the on and kun pronunciations mean the same number 4, but are used for different purposes.
 For example in months and days, April 4th is pronounced shi-gatsu yo-kka.